pingan8787/awesome-ai-tools/README.md

 184. [SchoolAI](https://www.schoolai.co/) 👉 Save hours writing emails, reports, plans, lessons, ideas, advice, brainstorm, newsletters and more using powerful AI.

-185. [Scribble AI](https://apps.apple.com/us/app/scribble-ai/id1662081018) 👉 ‎Automatic text generator powered by OpenAI's GPT-3 Language Model.
+185. [Scribble AI](https://apps.apple.com/us/app/scribble-ai/id1662081018) 👉 Automatic text generator powered by OpenAI's GPT-3 Language Model.
 With Scribble AI, you can easily create a wide range of content in a matter of seconds.

 186. [Scribbly](https://www.scribbly.ai/) 👉 Scribbly is a free AI-powered email assistant for busy professionals.
 Write emails 10x faster with AI-powered content suggestions on Gmail that are context-specific, professionally written, and sound just like you.
 Try the free Scribbly Chrome Extension today!